-- 5 centrations changes (Figs. 2, 4).
-Even within the enamel Na2O contents increase by about 40% from the outside towards the EDJ (Fig. 2).
+Fig. 3).
+In element maps, the contacts of cement/enamel and enamel/dentin are clearly delineated by sharp concentration changes (Figs. 2, 4).
+Even within the enamel Na_2O contents increase by about 40% from the outside towards the EDJ (Fig. 2).
 This is observed in all profiles perpendicular to the EDJ throughout the tooth crown, regardless of provenance and geological age of the specimen and is not due to changes in mineral density but reflects variable apatite composition.
-Similar Na2O distributions in enamel have been - 10 observed in other mammal teeth, for example from rats, porcupine and humans (Norén et al., 1983; Driessens et al., 1990).
+Similar Na_2O distributions in enamel have been observed in other mammal teeth, for example from rats, porcupine and humans (Norén et al., 1983; Driessens et al., 1990).

 The distribution pattern of MgO in modern and fossil Hippopotamid enamel is similar to that of Na2O, as MgO concentrations increase from the enamel rim towards the EDJ, although the enrichment is slightly less (\sim 35%; Figs. 2, 4).
-However, it differs

-- in that modern enamel has 4 to 8 times lower concentration than cement and dentin (Tables 1, 2, 3, Fig. 3).
+However, it differs in that modern enamel has 4 to 8 times lower concentrations than cement and dentin (Tables 1, 2, 3, Fig. 3).
 This pattern of MgO distribution between different materials is also typical for many other mammal teeth (Driessens et al., 1990; Steinfort et al., 1991).
 Fossil enamel from Lake Albert has MgO contents of about 0.22 which is within the range of the MgO contents in modern enamel (Fig. 3).
-There are two obvious - exceptions; enamel of the hippopotamus tooth from Lake Kikorongo and enamel from the White Nile River have distinctively higher MgO contents (~0.4 wt. %), and higher MgO/P2O5 (<0.07) and MgO/Na2O ratios (>0.28) than all the remaining enamel samples (Table 1).
+There are two obvious exceptions; enamel of the hippopotamus tooth from Lake Kikorongo and enamel from the White Nile River have distinctively higher MgO contents (~ 0.4 wt. %), and higher MgO/P2O5 (>0.07) and MgO/Na2O ratios (>0.28) than all the remaining enamel samples (Table 1).